See entry for P0824.

 the avenue, sunbury as, jacksons hill

-The photograph shows a picture of Evans Street Sunbury from the north and looking south when it was one of Sunbury's main residential areas.
+The photograph shows a picture of Evans Street Sunbury taken from the T intersection at Macedon Street and looking south.
+When the photograph was taken it was one of Sunbury's main residential areas.
 Since the 1980s the houses in the image have been demolished and replaced with commercial development.

 Over the years Evans Street has undergone much change from being a residential strip to being the main commercial hub in Sunbury.